DasIgno/python-semantic-release/docs/configuration.rst

 ``upload_to_release``
 ---------------------
-If set to false, do not upload distributions to GitHub releases.
+If set to false, do not upload distributions to GitHub or Gitea releases.
-If you are not using GitHub, this will be skipped regardless.
+If you are not using GitHub or Gitea, this will be skipped regardless.

 .. _config-dist_path: